Ruturajn/Sypherize/README.md

 **Sypherize** (with an *S*) is a compiler written in C, for a C-like language called **Sypher**.
 See [`Usage`](https://github.com/Ruturajn/Sypherize/tree/main#usage) for more details.

+> **Note**
+>
+> This project is still very much a work in progress, with some fundamental features that are already supported.
+> You can take a look at some sample programs under the `examples` directory.
+As the project matures, there will
+> be better documentation detailing the language and all the related intricacies.

 ## Overwiew

 This project is my take on writing a compiler by following [`Lens_r's`](https://www.youtube.com/playlist?list=PLysa8wRFCssxGKj_RxBWr3rwmjEYlJIpa)